yKesamaru/disaster/README.md

 How can you find a loved one in the event of a disaster?
 Disaster allows you to search for the face of the person you are looking for from the video taken by the camera installed in the shelter.

 Disaster is most privacy-friendly.The face information is replaced with irrecoverable numerical data, and even the developer cannot restore the original face image.

+* Disaster web application
 ![demo](./demo.gif)
 ![screenshot](https://user-images.githubusercontent.com/93259837/139792630-06f66eef-2b41-4bbf-8c00-6c57ac811974.png)

+* The Disaster application window of creating 128D vector data from faces.
 ![create_face_data](./img/demo3.gif)

 ## Project background